beeman/effect-turbo-bun/README.md

 # Make sure to do a build after the installation so that the vitest-config package gets built
 bun turbo build
 ```

+This repo comes with a workflow to publish snapshots on [pkg.pr.new](https://pkg.pr.new/).

+Make sure to add the [pkg-pr-new app](https://github.com/apps/pkg-pr-new) to your repo or remove
+`./.github/workflows/snapshot.yml` if you're not interested in publishing them.

 ## Commands